 I began by stripping the original stain and varnish off the drawer using an orbital sander.
 I first gave the whole thing a sand with 40 grit sandpaper until the stain/varnish was stripped, then went over it again with 120 grit sandpaper to smooth everything out.

 Step 2: Add a second shelf to the drawer

-To begin, I applied a messy coat of Cabot’s Interior Water-Based Stain in Walnut (Minwax Wood Finish Penetrating Stain in Special Walnut is a good colour alternative for American readers).
-I wiped excess stain off with a rag within 30 seconds of application as I didn’t want the stain to be too pigmented or dark.
+I first I applied a messy coat of Cabot’s Interior Water-Based Stain in Walnut (Minwax Wood Finish Penetrating Stain in Special Walnut is a good alternative if you’re in the US).
+I wiped off the excess stain with a rag within 30 seconds of applying it, as I wanted it to be fairly light.